Namespaces and permissions¶

 You then have to define the mapping you want between the tokens and their permissions.

 Here, you will reuse the tokens you generated in the previous example.
-Alice would normally only
+Carol would normally only

-, but you will grant her more privileges, and Bob has left
+, but you will grant her more privileges and

 For each token you want to grant specific permissions to, give it a name and a unique ID: